DIY fireplace mantel

 Prefer a visual guide?
 Watch my step-by-step video tutorial on how I built and installed this gorgeous DIY fireplace mantel. 👇

-Tools You’ll Need
+Tools You’ll Need to Build a Fireplace Mantel

-Materials for a DIY Fireplace Mantel
+Materials You’ll Need for a DIY Wood Fireplace Mantel

 Here’s what you’ll need for this project:

-Step 1: Building the DIY Mantel Frame
+Step 1: How to Build the Frame for a DIY Oak Fireplace Mantel

 When building my DIY fireplace mantel, I chose oak because it’s both sturdy and beautiful, especially when stained.
 I wanted the oak boards to look like a solid beam once the project was done.